sargunv-mc-mods/modsman-modpack-example/README.md

 This system is inspired by the technique used in the [AOF 3 by AK9](https://github.com/AllOfFabric/All-of-Fabric-3) pack.

  * MultiMC includes a `PreLaunchCommand` setting which allows us to set up a program to run before Minecraft runs.
- * The included *modsman-packutil* program is a specialized version of Modsman which will invoke the equivalent of `modsman-cli reinstall-all` in all the directories specified by the `-i` flags in the command.
+ * The *modsman-packutil* program is a specialized version of Modsman which will invoke the equivalent of `modsman-cli reinstall-all` in all the directories specified by the `-i` flags in the command.
+ * The included prelaunch scripts download the *modsman-packutil* program at runtime if not present, and then execute it to invoke modsman.